 - A ban on landfilling of separately collected waste;

-- Simplified and improved definitions and harmonised calculation methods for recycling rates throughout the EU;
+- Simplified and improved definitions and harmonized calculation methods for recycling rates throughout the EU;

 - Concrete measures to promote re-use and stimulate industrial symbiosis – turning one industry’s by-product into another industry’s raw material;

-- Economic incentives for producers to put greener products on the market and support recovery and recycling schemes (eg for packaging, batteries, electric and electronic equipments, vehicles).
+Economic incentives for producers to put greener products on the market and support recovery and recycling schemes (e.g. for packaging, batteries, electric and electronic equipment, vehicles).